arrodrigues/benchmarking-experiments-on-simple-rest/README.md

 The request for user 'Antonio' was processed
 ```

-To make sure that all the applications send back the same very same http response for the same request, I issued the following curl command `curl  http://localhost:3000/?userName=Antonio --trace-ascii -` and I verified that the response was always exactly this:
+To make sure that all the applications send back the same response, I issued the following curl line `curl  http://localhost:3000/?userName=Antonio --trace-ascii -` to each application, and I verified that the response was always exactly this:
 ```
 == Info:   Trying 127.0.0.1...
 == Info: TCP_NODELAY set